 Here’s what I ask of you:

-By Labor Day of this year–that’s September 5, 2022–tell your boss that you are no longer OK with managing unpaid interns.
+By Labor Day–that’s September 5, 2022–tell your boss that you’re no longer OK with managing unpaid interns.

 The time, energy, and resources you have put into developing your interns are real and probably have had real impact.
 With exposure to your training and network, your interns have honed their talents and perhaps even gone on to get great jobs.